AnthonyYogesh10/Html_report_making/README.md

 2) Open it in Pycharm Community Edition(Which is free and open source)

-3) Click Settings --> click project: Html_report_making --> then Python Interpeter
+3) Click Settings --> click project: Html_report_making --> then Python Interpreter,
-   to install required packages.
+   click '+' symbol to install required packages.

 4) Don't forget to install pytest-html